 g.
-Dental Insurance Premium Reimbursement for Port

-Commissioners: Port Commissioners may elect reimbursement by the Port for their dental insurance premiums and for the premiums of their eligible dependents after one full calendar month as a Commissioner.
+Dental Insurance Premium Reimbursement for Port Commissioners: Port Commissioners may elect reimbursement by the Port for their dental insurance premiums and for the premiums of their eligible dependents after one full calendar month as a Commissioner.
 Reimbursement may not exceed the maximum premium for the most costly plan provided by the Port for Employees with similar family member coverage.

 IX.
-ADMINISTRATION OF VOLUNTARY SEPARATION PROGRAMS
+ADMINISTRATION OF SPECIAL PROGRAMS

-The Chief Executive Officer is authorized to establish and implement Voluntary Separation Programs as needed, and amend benefits provided for in the Salary and Benefit Resolution as necessary to execute the provisions of any Voluntary Separation Program.
-The Commission shall be notified of any amendments to benefits prior to implementation of any Voluntary Separation Program.
+The Chief Executive Officer is authorized to establish and implement Voluntary Separation, Furlough, or other similar programs deemed necessary to benefit the financial health of the Port and amend benefits provided for in the Salary and Benefit Resolution as necessary to execute the provisions of these programs.
+The Commission shall be notified of any amendments to benefits prior to implementation of any special program not currently provided for in the Salary and Benefit Resolution.